khayk/tools/README.md

 # tools

 Own implementation of different tools.
-Feel free to use them if you find them useful.
+Feel free to use if you find them useful.